coil-language/coil-lang/README.md

 Protej is a new OO language influenced by JavaScript, Ruby, Clojure and SmallTalk

-Protej implements an OO system called Protocols based on the JavaScript prototypal system.
+Protej implements an OO system called Protocols built on JavaScript's prototypal object system.

 ## Primer